 For small scale projects that would have previously been reviewed over the counter with paper plans, you can now complete the process completely online.
 With our Digital Walk-Through, all plans and supporting documents are now accepted through our ePlan review system ProjectDox for a completed review in 1 business day.
 This is includes simultaneous DCRA plan reviews and digital routing to select sister agencies (Historic Preservation, District Department of Energy and the Environment, and District Department of Transportation) saving you time and a trip to our office.
 DCRA Plan Reviews Disciplines: Structural, Zoning, Fire, Elevator Mechanical/Plumbing, Electrical, Green and Energy

-Steps 1– Complete your permit application online by creating a DCRA user account in our Online Construction Permit Intake (OCPI) system.
-(You must pay the filing online to fully submit for screening of your application)
+Step 1– Complete your permit application online using the Citizen Access Portal, one of DCRA’s online permitting platforms (you must pay the filing fee online to fully submit for screening of your application).

 Note: If you are submitting an application on behalf of a property owner or business entity, you must register as a Filing Representative.

 Step 2– Within 24 hours, you will receive an email notification that includes an invitation to our ePlan review system ProjectDox to upload your drawings and any supporting documents.